olindgallet/scaffoldvueapp/README.md

 1. Download `scaffoldvueapp.py`.
 2. Open a terminal then navigate to where the file was downloaded.
+3. Run `chmod +x scaffoldvueapp.py` to make the file executable.
-3. Run `sudo mv scaffoldvueapp.py /usr/bin/`.
-This moves the script into the usr/bin/ folder so that users can use the script from the command line.
+4. Run `sudo mv scaffoldvueapp.py /usr/bin/scaffoldvueapp`.
+This moves the script into the `/usr/bin/` folder so that users can use the script from the command line.
+If you want to install it for only the local user, use `/usr/local/bin` instead.
-4. Verify that the file has moved by typing `python3 scaffoldvueapp.py help`.
+5. Verify that the file has moved by typing `scaffoldvueapp help`.
 If successful, then the script will run and display some help text.

 # Using scaffoldvueapp.py